The whole idea of this project is 'encapsulated' in Dr Christopher Guillebaud's song (being played in the video to the left). Click here for words.

 Help us to make a decent, truly sustainable future a reality for our grandchildren - and for all the wild species in Nature that humankind so threatens....

-Please also spare just 20 minutes to view John's TED lecture, BELOW.
-There are other highly relevant videos here (Pop Dots & the Impossible Hamster) and here (Melinda Gates: 'Let's put birth control back on the agenda').
+Please also spare just 20 minutes to view John's TED lecture, and other highly relevant videos here.
 For more information, visit the website Population Matters, of which he is Patron - along with Sir David Attenborough, Dame Jane Goodall, Professor James Lovelock, Sir Jonathon Porritt and other prominent environmentalists.